Vojta's abc Conjecture for algebraic tori and applications over function fields: Lang-Vojta Conjecture over function fields

 \subsection{Proof of Theorem \ref{thmVconj}}

-It is possible to treat Theorem \ref{thmVconj} as an application of Theorem \ref{vojtaconj}.
-However, we prefer to give a direct proof so that the exceptional set and all the constants involved can be traced explicitly.
+While it is possible to treat Theorem \ref{thmVconj} as an application of Theorem \ref{vojtaconj}, we choose to provide a direct proof.
+This approach allows us to explicitly track the exceptional set and all the constants involved.
+Furthermore, this proof can be readily adapted to establish the corresponding Green-Griffith conjecture with an explicit exceptional set.